Helping millions of people navigate the world of technology.

 Verify Integrity of Game Files in Steam

-Lastly, if nothing works, you can consider uninstalling the Steam client from your PC and installing it again.
-Here’s how you can go about it.
+If nothing works, consider uninstalling the Steam client from your PC and installing it again.
+Here’s how to do it.

 Installed Apps on Windows

-Step 2: Scroll down to locate the Steam app on the list, click the three-dot menu icon next to it, and select Uninstall.
+Step 2: Scroll down to locate the Steam app > click the three-dot menu icon > select Uninstall.

 Uninstall Steam From Windows